 Port St. Pete, located on Tampa Bay, is a multi-use facility that capitalizes on its unique assets within the city of St. Petersburg.
-The Port is located in the heart of downtown St. Petersburg, just a short walk from local shops, restaurants and bars, pristine parkland, and scores of galleries and museums, including the world-renowned Dali Museum.
-Port St. Pete is the only superyacht marina on Florida’s Gulf Coast.
-The Port features a four-acre facility with outdoor storage areas and easy access to interstates, major highways and two international airports.
+The port is located in the heart of downtown St. Petersburg, just a short walk from local shops, restaurants, bars, pristine parkland, and scores of galleries and museums, including the world-renowned Dali Museum.
+As such, the downtown waterfront area is a major strength for the City.
+The port features a four-acre facility with outdoor storage areas and easy access to interstates, major highways, and two international airports.

 Goals & Objectives